raizcap/martian-robots-code-challenge/README.md

 If you want to reset the database data, for example in order the database to forget the lost robots, you have to delete the desired rows manually and after that reboot the API Docker container (or you can also stop the API Docker container, delete the rows and finally start the container, but it's one step more).

 The API is accesible vía Swagger here: [http://localhost:5005/swagger](http://localhost:5005/swagger)

+## Tests
+I have written only unit tests in the core application, MartianRobotsApp, because the DB project doesn't contain code that needs to be tested and the API project only contains models without logic, controllers that only use the services and services that use the Entity Framework functions.
+Tests here wouldn't be interesting because there are no E2E nor integration tests, and the most important part to test is the core application.

+For these tests I have used MSTest along with NSubstitute for mocking the dependencies.